 STOP Violence Against Women Program

-The DVPC provides training and technical assistance to judges and court staff to support and enhance the court’s response to victims of domestic violence, human trafficking and sexual assault.
-The DVPC also advocates for best practices in domestic violence cases and helps to ensure compliance with 24-hour access and domestic violence/interpersonal protective order protocols.
+The DVS provides training and technical assistance to judges and court staff to support and enhance the court’s response to victims of domestic violence, human trafficking and sexual assault.
+The DVS also advocates for best practices in domestic violence cases and helps to ensure compliance with 24-hour access and domestic violence/interpersonal protective order protocols and collaborates with relevant stakeholders to improve support and services for victims.

 2020 Violence Against Women Act Needs Assessment